Casper Snow Mattress Review

 The Casper Snow mattress is a high-end hybrid mattress from Casper Sleep, which helped popularize the bed-in-a-box model.
 Their lineup of mattresses is split into Foams, Hybrids, and Maxes, with just one or two options in each category.

 The biggest advantage of this mattress is its excellent cooling performance.
 It keeps you cooler than most other mattresses as you fall asleep and throughout the night, though it doesn't stay quite as cool as the Purple Mattress.
-On the other hand, compared to other hybrids, like the Beautyrest Silver BRS900, this mattress has poor edge support, limiting the comfortable sleeping area.
+On the other hand, compared to other hybrids, such as the Beautyrest Silver BRS900, this mattress has poor edge support, which limits the comfortable sleeping area.
 It's also notable that both of this mattress's comfort layers are memory foam.
-As with the Tempur-Pedic TEMPUR-Adapt, this double layer of memory foam allows for better-than-average motion isolation, so it's a good choice if you sleep with a partner who tosses and turns.
+As with the Tempur-Pedic TEMPUR-Adapt, this double layer of memory foam provides better-than-average motion isolation, making it a good choice for those who sleep with a partner who tosses and turns.
 That said, the memory foam layers also impact the mattress's responsiveness.
-Like the Zinus Original Green Tea, it responds very slowly after being compressed, which you may or may not enjoy depending on how you feel about the slow, hugging feeling of memory foam.
+Like the Zinus Original Green Tea, it responds very slowly after being compressed, which you may or may not enjoy, depending on your preference for the slow, hugging feeling of memory foam.

-If you'd like more options to consider, see our picks for the best mattresses overall.
+If you'd like more options to consider, see our picks for the best mattresses and the best memory foam mattresses.

 Helix Midnight Luxe 2025